shmrymbd/esp32-ota-project/README.md

-# ESP32 OTA Project
+# BLE Scanner Project

-A comprehensive ESP32 project that combines Bluetooth Low Energy (BLE) scanning, MQTT communication, and Over-The-Air (OTA) firmware updates.
+A comprehensive ESP32-based BLE scanner project that combines Bluetooth Low Energy (BLE) scanning, MQTT communication, and Over-The-Air (OTA) firmware updates.
 This project creates a smart IoT device that can detect nearby Bluetooth devices and send data to an MQTT broker, while supporting remote firmware updates.

 ## 🚀 Features